dashifen/wp-handler/readme.md

     }
 ```

 Like a breath of fresh air, isn't it?
-The `enqueu` method is smart enough to
+The `enqueue` method is smart enough to
 know that the Google fonts are located elsewhere online due to the `//` which
 precedes their address.
 The other two, though, will be included from within
 the assets folder of this theme's directory for us without us having to do the